vivekk-patil/CreditWise_Loan_System/README.md

 ## 🚀 Advanced Improvements
-- Class imbalance handled using `class_weight='balanced'`
-- Feature scaling to improve model convergence
-- Probability-based predictions
+- Implement Random Forest and other ensemble methods
-- Custom threshold tuning to reduce risky approvals
+- Perform hyperparameter tuning
+- Deploy the model as a web-based loan approval system
-- Feature importance analysis for interpretability
+- Use real-time applicant data for predictions

 ## 🏆 Final Recommendation